11

 Correct Answer: B

-Evidence Integration: CONFIDENCE trial showed 52% reduction with dual therapy.
-Triple therapy with optimal ARB + SGLT2i + MRA can achieve 50-70% albuminuria reduction, often moving patients from macro- to microalbuminuria range.
+Evidence Integration: CONFIDENCE (Agarwal NEJM 2025, PMID 40470996) showed combination finerenone + empagliflozin produces approximately 29–32% greater UACR reduction than either agent alone (between-arm comparator delta at 180 days).
+Within-arm UACR reduction from baseline was approximately 52% in the combination arm.
+Triple therapy with optimal ARB + SGLT2i + MRA can achieve substantial albuminuria reduction, often moving patients from macro- to microalbuminuria range.

 Module-Specific Deep Dive: Nephroprotective Pharmacology